Nothing makes one more confident than starting the day with a nice shave.

 Step 8.
 Use a warm, moist face cloth to remove leftover lather.
 Dry the skin with a clean cloth.

 Step 9.
 An aftershave is optional as the astringent’s sting may be too much for their skin.
-But if he’s accustomed to having some aftershave splash, we recommend natural-based aftershaves.
+But if he’s accustomed to having some aftershave splash, we recommend natural-based aftershaves or natural astringent alternatives.
 As an alternative, you can apply some essential oils like virgin coconut oil or jojoba to restore and keep moisture in the skin.

 Some Safety Tips

 However you shave your old man, it’s good to be aware of a few basic safety tips that you can use to make sure that the whole experience is safe for him.

 Tip 1: If he’s using an electric shaver, make sure it is in good condition and its cord is not torn or cracked.